WordPress/health-check/readme.txt

 1. Upload to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen.
-3. See if your server is prepared for WordPress 3.2
+3. See if your server is prepared for WordPress

 == Screenshots ==

 1. This shows the plugin in action.
 When you activate it you get a message at the top of the plugins page.

 == Changelog ==

+= v 0.3 =
+* Added recommended PHP and MySQL versions
+* Check for utf8mb4 support
+* Fixed a bunch of PHP warnings

 = v 0.2.1 =
 * Fixed version comparision bug - When the server had the exact required versions we reported it as out of date.